TheServerBorn/TheServerBorn/README.md

 > **J-29 physical media represents software.
 It does not require the software to physically reside on that media.**

+With v0.29, J-29 can also **create that media from inside the interface**.

+Users select software from the existing library, choose a removable device, and J-29 generates the required metadata automatically.

+No manual game-ID lookup required.

 ---

-## 🚧 What's Next?

-With **v0.27 Physical Media Metadata & Collections** complete, development continues toward the remaining v1.0 experience.

-Planned work includes:
+## 🔊 Callisto Audio Identity

+J-29 also includes a configurable semantic audio system.

+The current Callisto reference sound set uses:

+- Dry mechanical key and relay clicks
+- Muted CRT-era electronic beeps
+- Low-fi industrial texture
+- Short functional acknowledgements
-- Custom audio and interface sounds
+- Restrained confirmations and errors
-- Settings Editor
+- Minimal melody

-- First-run setup wizard
+The goal is not to sound like a modern application with retro effects layered on top.

+The goal is to make the **machine itself feel alive**.

+---

+## 🚧 Road to v1.0

+The project is being built in small, stable milestones rather than through one giant rewrite.

+Current direction includes:

+- OLED / auxiliary display support
 - Maintenance environment
+- Appliance-style operation
+- Boot maintenance console
+- Packaged Windows deployment
+- First-run configuration
+- Guided Windows host integration
 - Additional interface customization
-- Alternate Shell support
-- Final integration and usability polish
+- Final regression and usability polish
-- Cross-platform regression testing
-- v1.0 release candidate
+- v1.0 release preparation

-The goal is not simply to build another launcher.

-The goal is to make modern game libraries feel like they belong to a dedicated computer again.
+> **Big vision.
+Small versions.
+Stable checkpoints.
+No chaos.**

 ---

 ## 🖥️ The Homelab Workshop

-When I am not working on J-29, I experiment with physical and virtual infrastructure:
+When I'm not working on J-29, I spend time experimenting with physical and virtual infrastructure.

+### Active Directory

-- **Active Directory Testing** — Building domain environments for Group Policy, networking, administration, and troubleshooting practice.
+Building domain environments for:

-- **SOC Simulations** — Running virtualized environments for defensive security testing, traffic analysis, and incident-response practice.
+- Group Policy
+- DNS
+- Authentication
+- Networking
+- Administration
+- Troubleshooting

+### Defensive Security

+Running lab environments for:

+- Traffic analysis
+- Incident-response practice
+- System monitoring
+- Security testing
+- SOC-style simulations

+### Hardware Reclamation

-- **Hardware Reclamation** — Giving retired enterprise hardware another life through servers, retro-computing projects, lab systems, and other experiments.
+Giving retired enterprise hardware a second life through:

-- **Self-Hosted Services** — Maintaining home infrastructure including a dedicated Jellyfin media server.
+- Servers
+- Retro-computing projects
+- Lab systems
+- Custom PCs
+- Experimental builds

+### Self-Hosted Infrastructure

+Building and maintaining services and systems inside my home lab.

 ---

 ## 🤝 Let's Build Something

-J-29 is being developed as an open-source project, and its modular architecture is intended to eventually make experimentation part of the fun.
+J-29 is open source under the **MIT License**, and the long-term goal is to make the platform something other builders can experiment with too.

-Want to build a custom shell?

-Have an absurd idea involving a floppy disk and a modern Steam game?

-Interested in retro computing, homelabs, hardware reclamation, or defensive security?
+Interested in:

+- Retro computing
+- Custom user interfaces
+- Emulation
+- Physical media
+- Fictional computer systems
+- Homelabs
+- Hardware reclamation
+- Defensive security

+Take a look around.

 Explore the repositories, open an issue, or follow along as J-29 works its way toward v1.0.

+---

 **Modern hardware.
 Retro experience.**